gregogalante/evnt/README.md

 This command should:

-- Create a evnt.rb file inside the config/initializer path.
 - Create a application_action.rb file inside the app/actions path.
 - Create a application_event.rb file inside the app/events path.
 - Create a application_handler.rb file inside the app/handlers path.